-Would it fit into your apartment if you bought everything you've ever put in your online shopping cart?
+Would it fit into your apartment if you bought everything you'd ever added to your online shopping cart?
 Probably not.
 Sometimes people drop their purchases, and that's normal human behavior.

 But marketing exists for a reason, so the analysts invented a pool of strategic moves to reduce the number of unfinished orders.
-The scientific term for it is “abandoned cart recovery.”
-If you’re a part of the e-commerce sphere, you might want to learn more about it.
+The e-commerce term for it is abandoned cart recovery.
+If you’re a part of this sphere, you might want to learn more about it.

 What is Abandoned Cart Recovery?

-Abandoned cart recovery is a sales acquisition strategy where ecommerce websites use different marketing approaches and UX to return visitors that abandoned carts and turn them into customers.
+Abandoned cart recovery is a sales acquisition strategy where e-commerce websites use different marketing approaches and UX to return visitors that abandoned their carts and turn them into customers.